×HomeBook NowSB CreditsCorporate WellnessPartner With UsAboutContactBlogLogin

 Common Misconceptions of Meditation

 Meditation is an ancient practice with a plethora of benefits for our mental and physical well-being.
 Despite the evidence, many of us still find excuses not to meditate.
 The good news is that most of the obstacles we perceive are products of our imagination, rooted in common misconceptions about meditation.
 In reality, these misconceptions often stand in the way of our own well-being.
+An article from Yoga Journal explores some common misconceptions that prevent many from experiencing the profound benefits of meditation and offers practical insights to make this simple yet often misunderstood practice more approachable.
+Read more: Having a hard time sitting through meditation?

 6 Misconceptions and Myths About Meditation